valora-inc/hooks/docs/position-pricing-hooks.md

 It should return an array of [`PositionDefinition`](../src/plugin.ts) objects.

-The `PositionDefinition` is either a `AppPositionDefinition` or a `ContractPositionDefinition`, representing an app token or a contract position respectively.
+The `PositionDefinition` is either a `AppTokenPositionDefinition` or a `ContractPositionDefinition`, representing an app token or a contract position respectively.

 #### App Position Definition